DegreeWorks FAQs

 • The requirements for my major are wrong.

-Look at the catalog term that appears on the major requirements block of the audit.
-According to our records this is the catalog (bulletin) that you are using to complete your major requirements.
+Look at the catalog term that appears on the major card of the audit.
+This is the catalog (Bulletin) you are using to complete your major requirements.
 If you believe you should be using older or newer requirements, contact your advisor.

 • My transfer courses don't appear in the right place.